to The Official

 One of the next bands Hash joined was a cover band for the people who recorded "Louie Louie," led by a bassist named Jack Ely (pronounced E-lee).
 Jack said he was the original bassist on the record, with the original group, so he had the right to call his band by the same name, The Kingsmen.
 They actually did tour for a short while, in Western Massachusetts, working their way towards Boston where, according to Jack, they had a gig booked.
 Most of their gigs were in bars or small clubs.
 In most bars, they played on a stage above and behind the bar.

 Shortly afterward, Goldberg and Gershon dropped Hash from the band, giving him less than $250.00 to walk away.
-This wasn't nearly close to a share of the up-front money from United Artists Records.
+This wasn't nearly close to a share of the up-front money from United Artists Records, or even a fair compensation for the long rehearsals and the gig in Central Park.
 Hash was too inexperienced to know better, so he took the money and left.
 He never even got a copy of the songs they had recorded.
 But, that's when he met The High Five.

 The High Five

-As a courtesy, The managers of The Gurus gave Hash's name to a band called the High Five, who was in need of a drummer.
+As a courtesy, The managers of The Gurus gave Hash's name to a band called The High Five, who was in need of a drummer.
 The drummer they wanted had gone on tour with another band, so they auditioned Hash and brought him into the band.
 They had an important audition in less than a month, with the New York partner of Brian Epstein, the "Fifth Beatle!"
-They had to prepare, so they rehearsed incessantly, then played the first night of a gig, to which Nat Weiss, Brian Epstein's New York partner, was coming.
+They had little more than a week to prepare, so they rehearsed incessantly, then played the first night of a gig, to which Nat Weiss, Brian Epstein's New York partner, was coming.

 Way Back, back in the 1960s, when the Observation Balloon was a fledgling Blues Group, and still better than most groups to ever set up and play in the Greenwich Village area, the OB had a Dear Friend.
 We joked about him being our Roadie when, in fact, he helped to keep us together, most of the time.
 Without him, we would have broken up at least once a month, if not more often.
 As Brian Epstein was the "Fifth Beatle," he was the Fifth Member of the OB!
 Hash is at fault for not keeping in touch with him, after the group imploded.
 Who was this super person?
 Well, Hash met a "chick" from Queens who, oddly enough, knew this person on her own, from people she knew from Queens College, even though he went to Herbert Lehman College, or Fordham College, in the Bronx.